Dustyroom/flat-kit-doc/_docs/faq.md

 > Flat Kit supports albedo, detail, normal and emission maps, more info [here](/stylized-surface/#texture-maps).

 #### Q. I’ve got errors just after importing Flat Kit.
 Why?

 > First thing to try would be to restart Unity and check again.
 Secondly, try re-importing the asset.
+Check if you've got the correct RP version of Flat Kit.
 If none of these helped, [get in touch](/contact-details).

 #### Q. What is the Shader Compilation Target Level of Flat Kit shaders?